bucs445fall2025/project-team-7/sprints/ch3_sprint/sprint.md

 ## **Team Roles:**
 [Define roles for each team member, such as developer, designer, project manager, QA tester, etc.]

-Frontend: Anthony Zheng, Elif Yildirim
+Frontend: Anthony Zhang, Elif Yildirim
 Backend: Elif Yildirim, Hoyeon Yoo
 Database: Hoyeon Yoo
-Designer: Hoyeon Yoo, Anthony Zheng, Elif Yildirim
+Designer: Hoyeon Yoo, Anthony Zhang, Elif Yildirim
-Tester: Anthony Zheng
+Tester: Anthony Zhang

 ## **Team Norms:**
 [Establish how the team will communicate, how often meetings will happen, and any other ground rules for collaboration.]